-I’ve also discussed exactly why pitching is really the only way to take control of your career.
+But pitching is is really the only way to take control of your career and steer your freelance business toward success.
 (Here’s the post again if you missed it.)

-But here’s the thing: business owners want freelancers to pitch them.
+Business owners want (frankly, need) freelancers to pitch them.
 If you think about pitching this way, I think you’ll notice a difference in how you approach pitching.

 Let’s think about this from the business owner’s perspective.

 I own a business.
 And a while back I realized it was time to hire a virtual assistant.
 And probably a social media manager, too.
 I was ready and excited to expand my team!

 But then I thought of something that really took the wind out of my sails.